getindata/terraform-google-group-users-data-source/README.md

 </p>

 ---
-Terraform module for creating users from Google group in Snowflake.
+Terraform module for listing users from Google group.

 ## USAGE